vladimirlojanica/ideas/README.md

 ## 98. The Desktop is an Integrated Development Environment

 A desktop environment is a development environment except windows and widgets are the files and the user's inputs are the lines of code.
 A desktop environment should be malleable to change in a similar way that the contents of the DOM (Document Object Model) of a web application can be easily changed.
-A web developer does not need to re-compile sourcecode to change how an application appears.
+A web developer does not need to re-compile source code to change how an application appears.

 If applications were designed to separate: